gmnamra/parking_spot/README.md

 matplotlib**

 #### from the zip file
-Everything is in the folder.
+Everything is in the folder except the weights.
+Run the shell script **getYOLOV3.sh**.
 Asuuming that your python3 environment has the requirement you are ready to go.
 **Opencv 3
 numpy
 matplotlib**